ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 The PR's conversational-search workflow builds the local dashboard and runs the Python search/API and JavaScript interaction tests with controlled KB inputs.
 Live-provider evaluation and browser review are separate checks.
-Current counts, independent review findings and remaining query gaps are in [RESULTS.md](RESULTS.md).
+Current counts, independent review findings and release prerequisites are in [RESULTS.md](RESULTS.md).

+## Deployment and operation

-The frontend is opt-in: only `poc/config.local.toml` enables it.
-Default production builds remain on existing search.
-This branch provides a local PoC for review;
+The frontend is opt-in. `poc/config.local.toml` enables the local demonstration;
-staging requires broader relevance evaluation, approved hosting and access controls, API ownership and quotas, monitoring, and deployment review.
+`poc/deploy/config.production.toml` builds the same feature for the dashboard's `/ecosystem-dashboard` path.
+Default site builds keep their existing search.

+The [deployment runbook](deploy/README.md) provides an API container, same-origin reverse-proxy configuration, runtime settings, readiness checks, rollout steps and rollback.
+Build the static site and API catalog from the same revision so returned IDs and displayed records agree.
+The existing static-content workflows cannot host the Python API; the API runs behind the approved dashboard origin.

+The service enforces actual streamed request-size and body-time limits, bounds in-flight requests and per-client request rates, validates host/origin, disables public API documentation, and emits aggregate operational events without raw query text or tokens.
+Forwarded client addresses are trusted only from explicitly configured proxy IPs/CIDRs.
+Limits are per process; the shared ingress must enforce the agreed global traffic budget when replicas are added.

+The runtime-only lock is `poc/requirements.runtime.lock.txt`; the full test lock adds test tools.
+See [RESULTS.md](RESULTS.md) for the exact tests and remaining release inputs.
+Supplying deployment artifacts does not activate the live site.
+The deployment owner must confirm API hosting, same-origin routing, KB usage limits and log/alert destinations, then complete staging acceptance and the repository's existing review/release process.